dzusan/sensitizer/README.md

 All embedded code was compiled and debugged in Keil uVision.
 All pc code was compilled by gcc-4.8.1 and debugged in native linux environment.

-**Manual of integrating calc module whith medical robotic arm control system is in /pc/manual**
+**Manual of integrating calc module whith medical robotic arm control system in Russian is in /pc/manual.txt**